eliaslehner/Motify/README.md

 Motify is a decentralized application (dApp) designed to motivate users to achieve personal goals and maintain healthy habits through the creation and participation in blockchain-verified challenges.
 By combining the power of smart contracts for transparent, trustless execution and integration with external APIs for activity tracking, Motify ensures accountability and provides a gamified experience for goal achievement.

 This repository contains the React-based frontend application, built as a Base Mini App, providing a user-friendly interface to interact with the Motify ecosystem.

 ---

+## Other Repositories

+These are the links to the other repositories associated with Motify.

+- [Contract and Token](https://github.com/etaaa/motify-smart-contracts): This is the repository for the challenge and token contracts on the Base (L2 Ethereum).

+---